 The criminal records check is handled through the Office of Educator Services at the South Carolina State Department of Education and is considered a part of the Student Teaching precertification phase of a teacher candidate's application for a teaching credential.
-Teacher candidates will receive specific instructions via the Educator Portal from the SCDE once their student teaching application is submitted and fees are paid.
+Teacher candidates will receive specific instructions from the SCDE for completing the criminal background check/fingerprinting once their student teaching application is submitted and fees are paid.